To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 Medium coarse grounds have an appearance similar to rough or coarse sand.

-Medium Coarse can be used for French Press coffee if you want it stronger, but it can make your drink a little muddy.
+Medium Coarse can be used for French Press coffee if you want it stronger, but it can make your drink gritty.

-Coarse Grind is also known as French Press Grind, with an appearance similar to sea salt.
+Coarse Grind is also known as French Press Grind and has an appearance similar to sea salt.

 Coarse Grind is well suited for French Press as it can easily be filtered out with the Metal strainer of the French Press coffee maker.